kwalczak80/Speedy-cars/README.md

 ![Dashboard link](docs/images/existing-features/dashboard/dashboard-page-link.JPG)

-On the dashboard page, the user can check if they have booked any test drives.
+On the dashboard page, the user can manage their booked test drives.
 If the user has not booked any test drives, the appropriate information will be displayed on the screen.

 ![Dashboard page no test drives booked](docs/images/existing-features/dashboard/dashboard-page-no-test-drives-booked.JPG)

-If the user has booked test drives, all of them will be displayed on the screen.
+If the user has test drives booked, all of them will be displayed on the screen.

 ![Dashboard page with booked test drives](docs/images/existing-features/dashboard/dashboard-page-with-booked-test-drives.JPG)